Important chronic wasting disease information (CWD) for hunters

 If you hunt deer, elk, moose, or caribou outside of Washington, there are rules (WAC 220-413-030) regulating how you can bring your meat and trophies home.
 You cannot bring whole carcasses into Washington.
 These rules also apply to people harvesting or salvaging deer, elk, and moose within the 100 series GMUs in WDFW’s Region 1 and wishing to transport carcasses to other areas of Washington.
 Only the following items may be imported into Washington and to areas outside of the 100 series GMUs:

-- Tissue imported for use by a diagnostic or research laboratory
+4. Tissue imported by researchers with preapproved permits for use by a diagnostic or research laboratory.

 Violation of this rule is a gross misdemeanor carrying a maximum penalty of a $5,000 fine or one year in jail (RCW 77.15.290).